Review: ‘Not Without Hope,’ starring Zachary Levi, Quentin Plair, Terrence Terrell, Marshall Cook, JoBeth Williams, Floriana Lima and Josh Duhamel

 The other members of Shadow Force are extremely generic.
 Anino (played by Jénel Stevens-Thompson), Cysgod (played by Marvin Jones III), Scath (played by Sala Baker), Moriti (played by Natalia Reyes) and Varjo (played by Yoson An) all have names that are more interesting than their blank-void personalities.
 The movie gives no personal information about these characters, which makes it too easy to predict their fate in this shoddily made film.

 There are two other people looking for Isaac: Marvella “Auntie” Clanter (played by Da’Vine Joy Randolph) and Marcus “Unc” Owens (played by Cliff “Method Man” Smith), who are government agents with formerly close ties to Isaac and Kyrah.
 Auntie and Unc are a sometimes-bickering couple who are work partners and love partners.
 Unc and Auntie are first seen looking for Isaac at notorious party island Ibiza, Spain, when it just really looks like an excuse for Unc and Auntie to party in an exotic locale.
-Oscar-winning actress Randolph is doing another sassy character, while Smith continues to be typecast as a character with street smarts who likes to bend the rules.
+Oscar-winning actress Randolph is doing another sassy character, while Smith continues to be typecast as a street-smart character who likes to bend the rules.

 You can almost do a countdown to all the tiresome and unimaginative things that happen in “Shadow Force,” whose action scenes of shootouts, explosions and fist fights are sloppily choreographed and often look downright ludicrous.
 There are not-very-surprising double crosses between certain characters.
 And the dialogue is so putridly horrible, it’s a minor miracle the cast members were able to not laugh when saying unintentionally funny lines of dialogue.

-“Shadow Force” is one of those abominable action movies where people get in brutal fights and say they’re going to kill their opponents right away, but then they end up standing around and talking or glaring and each other.
+“Shadow Force” is one of those abominable action movies where people get in brutal fights and say they’re going to kill their opponents right away, but then they end up standing around and talking or glaring at each other.
 One of the worst scenes in the movie is when Jack is at the mercy of a law enforcement agent who has captured and cornered Jack, but the law enforcement agent allows Jack to just walk away, with no explanation.
 It all just seems to be a way for Jack to have the inevitable showdown with the expected people.

 One of the few bright spots in “Shadow Force” is Kamara’s scene-stealing performance as Ky.
 There’s a cute scene where Ky reveals to Kyrah that Isaac’s favorite song is “Truly,” but Isaac doesn’t want to admit it.
 It turns out that “Truly” was the theme song for the wedding of Isaac and Kyrah.
 Kamara has a bright future ahead if he continues to be an actor.
 He deserves to be in much better movies than “Shadow Force.”